 I’m usually quiet on matters of transgender people, even though I am one.
 I like to work one-on-one, by being a decent human being and caring person.
 I also want to be seen as a multi-dimensional person.

 But I cannot stay silent on President Trump’s latest declaration that transgender people are unfit to serve.
 This from a draft dodger who took five deferments to avoid Vietnam.
+His final draft status: 4-F (Unfit to Serve).
+My final draft status for Vietnam: 1-A (Active / Fit to Serve).
 The irony is delicious.

 Other surgeries, such as plastic surgery, are also deemed by insurance companies as optional, so that comes out of our own pockets as well.
 Ongoing medical costs are typical, as you would normally expect, for any average American woman or man in the long term.

-- As Barry Goldwater once said, “”you don’t need to be ‘straight’ to fight and die for your country.
-You just need to shoot straight.”
+3. As Barry Goldwater once said, “”you don’t need to be ‘straight’ to fight and die for your country.
+You just need to shoot straight.

 I will fight because I’ve had to for the past 20 years to exist.
 I don’t want to fight.
 But I will.
 I, and people like me, have a right to live in peace and not be harassed by ignorant phucks like you, Donald Trump.